chenchuw/MoodPlot/README.md

 # Mood Plot

-By using Google NLP and Twitter API, I made an naive product called "Mood Plot" that could summarize people's sentiment on a topic over a certain amount of the most recent tweets related to the topic.
+By using Google NLP and Twitter API, I programmed an naive program called "Mood Plot" that could summarize people's sentiment on a topic over a certain amount of the most recent tweets related to the topic.
 It could also plot the sentiment trend and the average sentiment score on a graph for visualization.
 The source code is in the file moodplot.py, also displayed below:

 ``` python
 # Copyright 2021 Chuwei Chen chenchuw@bu.edu